2022 Bacteria Monitoring Stats

-Rivers remain the most polluted sites in 2021, but there was a reduction in fecal contamination at some of the river sites.
-There was a collective 4% decrease in failure rate in rivers compared to 2020.
-This year’s failure rate of 70% is the lowest failure rate observed in rivers sampled since they received a 63% in 2017.
-A decline in failure rates at the Mamaroneck River, Beaver Swamp Brook and Sheldrake River sites contributed to the overall decrease.
-Despite some improvements in these three rivers, there was an increase in failure rates for the remaining rivers: Hutchinson River, Blind Brook, Gabblers Creek, Byram River and Guion Creek.
+Rivers remain the most polluted sites in 2022.
+There was a collective increase of 5% in failure rate in rivers compared to 2021.
 There is still much work to be done to clean up these waterways.
 Many of these rivers running through our communities are carrying an unacceptable level of fecal contamination which poses a risk to human health.

 Be a Part of the Solution

 As long as rivers, streams, and our coastline are still polluted, Save the Sound remains committed to restoring water quality where people swim, fish, and paddle.
 Save the Sound encourages all members of the public to be on the lookout for water pollution and report anything they see to their local health authorities and to Save the Sound at email@example.com.